-In 2017 I wish to become more involved with hardware-related projects, so with that in mind I've ordered a bunch of Arduino-components and related hardware.
+In 2017 I wished to become more involved with hardware-related projects, so I ordered a bunch of Arduino-components and related hardware.
 Quite quickly I realized that the ESP8266 devices, most notably the "Wemos D1-Mini", was better hardware for me:

 The ESP8266 is a low-cost WiFi chip with full TCP/IP stack and MCU (Micro Controller Unit) capability.
 There are several common development-boards which use this chip, and the WeMos D1 is one of the most common.

 This brief guide describes the basics of getting started; connecting the board, discovering its name, installing the appropriate software, and getting a WiFi example working.